Merkel backs tougher virus curbs as German deaths hit record

 The national disease control center, the Robert Koch Institute, reported 590 deaths related to COVID-19 over the past 24 hours — more than 100 higher than the week-old previous record.
 It counted 20,815 new daily infections, compared with 17,270 a week earlier.
 Germany, which has 83 million people, has now recorded nearly 1.22 million cases, including 19,932 deaths in the pandemic.

 “We are in a decisive, perhaps the decisive, phase of fighting the pandemic,” Merkel told parliament Wednesday.
-“The figures are at much too high a level,” she added, describing as “very alarming” the rising number of people requiring intensive care and dying.
+“The figures are at much too high a level,” a visibly frustrated chancellor added, describing as “very alarming” the rising number of people requiring intensive care and dying.

-Merkel has consistently advocated decisive action but has often had to move more slowly because, in highly decentralized Germany, the country's 16 state governments are responsible for imposing and lifting restrictions.
-She and state governors meet periodically to coordinate measures.
+Merkel has consistently advocated decisive action to fight the pandemic but has often had to move more slowly because, in highly decentralized Germany, the country's 16 state governments are responsible for imposing and lifting restrictions.
+She and the state governors meet periodically to coordinate measures.

-Restaurants, bars, leisure and sports facilities are currently closed, and hotels are closed to tourists, but schools and nonessential shops remain open.
+Restaurants, bars, leisure and sports facilities are currently closed in Germany and hotels are closed to tourists, but schools and nonessential shops remain open.

+But the current numbers are not encouraging.
+Germany's new cases per 100,000 residents over the past 14 days are now higher than in France, Belgium and Spain, and about level with Britain, though still well below Italy, Sweden and many others, according to the European Center for Disease Prevention and Control.

-Merkel noted a recommendation Tuesday from a national academy of scientists and academics for Germans to reduce their social contacts starting next week and put in place a “hard lockdown” from Dec.
+Merkel noted that a national academy of scientists and academics on Tuesday recommended that Germans reduce their social contacts starting next week and put in place a “hard lockdown” from Dec.
 24 to Jan.
 10.

 “We would do well to really take seriously what scientists tell us,” she said.